dreamingechoes/dreamingechoes.github.io/_posts/2015-12-02-become-a-videogame-developer-master-with-gosu-and-ruby.md

 Please, clone my repo and try to play the game so you can see all this pixels in action! :D

-I hope you liked the post, and I encourage you to begin with game development and become the new master indie developer (or at least try it with Gosu), but please, while you develop some great game, listen this on background...
+I hope you liked the post, and I encourage you to begin with game development and become the new master indie developer (or at least try it with Gosu), but please, while you develop some great game, listen to this song...
 So many good old memories...
 Kirby for the win! :_D

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PG8sbWoBTyc" frameborder="0" allowfullscreen></iframe>